LA Respiratory Issues

 The epiglottis moves up during swallowing to protect the airway.
 The extra tissue below the epiglottis that permits this movement can also “entrap” the epiglottis in a pillowcase type sheath.
 This can happen due to congenital abnormalities in the epiglottis and/or membrane and with throat inflammation.
 The entrapping tissue catches air on exhalation.
 The trapped air billows the tissue, creating turbulence and noise.
 The entrapment also prevents normal movement of the epiglottis.
 Horses often present with exercise intolerance and cough.
 Diagnosis is made on endoscopy and/or radiographs.
 With the preferred treatment, a laser is used to split the membrane, releasing the epiglottis from the membrane.

-In the image note that you can’t see the scalloped edges or vessels of the epiglottis.
+Note that you can’t see the scalloped edges or vessels of the epiglottis in the image.
 It looks like it has a pillowcase over it.
 Compare this to DDSP in which there is no epiglottic outline visible.

 Laryngeal hemiplegia